tttffff/install-rails-on-wsl/README.md

 ```
 This installs all the dependencies needed, installs rbenv, and adds the rbenv path to your bashrc file so that it's available every time you open a new terminal.

-To install the latest version of Ruby, run `rbenv install -l`, alternativly you can install a specific version with `rbenv install X.Y.Z`.
+To install the latest version of Ruby, run `rbenv install -l`, alternatively you can install a specific version with `rbenv install X.Y.Z`.
 Once you've installed a version, you can set it as the global default with `rbenv global X.Y.Z`.
 To see what versions are available, run `rbenv versions`.

 Run `ruby -v` to see that it's worked, and what version you're using.